Installing DKubeX on RKE2 Cluster on Azure¶

 by running the following command.
 This exports the kubeconfig file from the RKE2 service to the server environment.mkdir ~/.kube cp /etc/rancher/rke2/rke2.yaml ~/.kube/config

-Get the server (installer) node token by running the following command.
-This token will be necessary later if you are going to add a new worker (agent) node to the RKE2 cluster.
+Get the server (installer) node IP and token by running the following commands.
+These will be necessary later if you are going to add a new worker (agent) node to the RKE2 cluster.

 Adding a worker node to the RKE2 cluster¶